signalogic/SigSRF_SDK/mediaTest_readme.md

 1) As a command line argument with an "-s" option, as shown in the following command line example:

+    ```C
     ./mediaMin -M0 -cx86 -i../pcaps/input.pcapng -L -d0x100c0c01 -r20 -sexample.sdp
+    ```
     .sdp files should be basic text files, with either CR line endings (typical for Linux) or CRLF (typical for Windows).

 2) As contents of SIP TCP/IP packets in the incoming packet flow.
 In the latter case, SDP info should appear before stream(s) start in order to take effect.

+Below is the example.sdp file included in the SDK download:

 ```coffeescript
 # Example SDP file for use in mediaMin cmd line.
 Signalogic, Jan2021